sjfke/nonbleedingedge/retired/eclipse-remote-dev.rst

-This functionality exists with `PyCharm professional <https://www.jetbrains.com/pycharm/>`_, I was looking for ability to use a virtual machine for Python development with Eclipse, rather than force everything through muiltple virtualenv's on my Macbook and Linux desktop.
+This functionality exists with `PyCharm professional <https://www.jetbrains.com/pycharm/>`_, I was looking for ability to use a virtual machine for Python development with Eclipse, rather than force everything through multiple virtualenv's on my Macbook and Linux desktop.

 Although well hidden one of the prebuilt Eclipse packages provides the functionality to do this, but only for C/C++, so after installing the required package, you will